mlabs-haskell/clb/docs/reports/ms6/article.md

 ### Detour: DSL to define CEM machines

-#### Building blocks

 In this section, we are exploring the approach for defining CEM machines within **CEM Script** project.
 We start with the simplest building blocks and move up to higher-level structures, going from the bottom to the top.

+#### Building blocks

 As we mentioned above, the DSL is used to generate both on-chain and off-chain components.

-**CEM Script** constraint language is based on `ConstraintDSL` GADT which allows expressing terms of the language (some constructors are elided for brevety):
+**CEM Script** constraint language is based on `ConstraintDSL` GADT which allows expressing terms of the language
+(some constructors are elided for the brevety):

 ```haskell
 data ConstraintDSL script value where